 Business casual attire is exactly what it sounds like if you break down the two words.
 Business attire (a formal piece of clothing like a blazer, a shirt, or skirt suit) paired with a more casual piece like a sweater, an easy trouser, or even a cleanly styled t-shirt).

 Casual business attire usually consists of neutral, flexible colors like white, tan, brown, black, navy, and gray.
-And you can add neutral patterns like leopard, stripes, or even a subtle polka dot.
-So while the majority of your business casual wardrobe should be neutral in order to have the most flexibility in mixing pieces, you can also use pops of color or patterns to add more personal style your outfits as well.
+And you can add neutral patterns like leopard print, stripes, or even a subtle polka dot.
+The majority of your business casual wardrobe should be neutral, in order to have the most flexibility in mixing pieces.
+However, you can also use pops of color or patterns to add more personal style to your outfits as well.

 Also, let’s admit it… business casual attire isn’t the most fun wardrobe.
 So maybe you don’t want to have an entire closet full of trousers and work-appropriate shirts… I get it.
 But if you allow yourself to have neutral color pieces they can be worn a few times a week simply paired with different items each time.
 That great white silk blouse you love can be worn with your tan wide-leg trousers, your chic plaid suit skirt, and a basic black trouser.